 2. You have the speed and the final length of the time-lapse in mind.

-This scenario is different, I will cover it in detail in this post.
 Different intervals suit different types of movements best.
-Think about what vibe you want to communicate with your timelapse.
-Consider your main subject.
+Think about what vibe you want to communicate with the time-lapse.

 Then, look at our guide below to decide on your interval.
-After a while, you’ll be able to determine your time lapse interval correctly on your own, too.
-It just takes practice.
+After a while, you’ll be able to determine your time-lapse interval correctly on your own, too.

 To calculate the duration, divide the final length by the interval.
 Suppose you’d like to shoot a 20-second-long timelapse at a 5s interval.
 20 seconds of footage at 25fps requires 500 frames.

-How to Set Up a Time-Lapse Photography Interval for Best Results
+How Do You Calculate Time-Lapse Interval for the Best Results

 The most convenient option is a built-in intervalometer.
 Many cameras have it by default.
 Take a look at your menu to see if yours is among them.